• Home

 Free Trade is Bad For All of Us

-There are varying schools of thought on free trade and I want to make mine obvious.
-I believe it is the providing the ‘most good’ when you provide people the maximum amount of their own employment rather than the minimum amount of cost.
+There are varying schools of thought on free trade, and I want to make mine obvious.
+I believe it is the providing the ‘most good’ when you provide people with the maximum amount of their own employment (and cultural security) rather than the minimum amount of cost.
 Employment gives individuals goals, ideals, and something to continue to work toward and strive with.
-Lowered prices merely incentivizes and continues to create the plague of consumerism.
+Lowered prices merely incentivize and continue to create the plague of consumerism.

 Employment and the skills it provides are intangible and everlasting.
 Lowered prices are just like our modern culture: temporary and unfulfilling long term.